 The Plantronics BackBeat Pro 2 has a below-average soundstage.
 The PRTF graph shows a decent amount of activation, which is decently accurate too.
 There is also a relatively deep 10KHz notch present.
 This results in a relatively natural and large soundstage.
 But because of the closed-back design, the soundstage of the headphones may be perceived to be less open than that of open-back headphones.

 The noise isolation of the BackBeat Pro 2 is decent but not as good as competing models like the Sennheiser HD 4.50 BTNC or the cheaper Anker SoundCore Space NC.
 In the bass range, where the rumble of airplane and bus engines sit, they achieve 7dB of isolation, which is about average.
 In the mid-range, important for blocking out speech, they achieve 14dB of isolation, which is above-average.
 In the treble range, occupied by sharp sounds like S and Ts, they isolate by more than 36dB which is very good.
+If you want over-ear headphones with much better ANC, check out the Razer Opus Wireless.

 The Plantronics BackBeat Pro 2 have a good leakage performance.
 The significant portion of the leakage is between 500Hz and 8KHz, which is relatively broad.
 However, the overall level of the leakage is quite low.
 With the music 100dB SPL, the leakage at 1 foot away, averages at about 35dB and peaks at 47dB SPL which is just below the noise floor of an average office.